-Mixed Mode Authentication Most current audit data as of Friday, September 30, 2 022

-Server: All servers in policy

-About: This report shows all SQL Server instances where Windows A method. uthentication is not the only login J

-Recommendation: Mixed Mode Authentication poses an increased security risk.
-SQL Server environment, avoid mixed mode authentication.
-H mode for compatibility reasons, make sure passwords for sa a lowever, if you must run in mixed

-SQL Server

-Server 1

-Server 2

-Server 3

-APPENDIX: Audit Da ata

-ts were used to generate this report.
-For complete information of ter settings and status of each snapshot.

-SQL Server Version Audited On

-Server 1 SQL Server 2019 v15.0.2095.3 9/15/2022 4:56:21 PM

-Server 2 SQL Server 2017 v14.0.3356.20 9/15/2022 4:52:03 PM
+Mixed Mode Authentication Most current audit data as of Friday, September Server: All servers in policy About: This report shows all SQL Server instances where Windo method. ows Authentication is not the only login Recommendation: Mixed Mode Authentication poses an increased security risk.
+To ensure the security of your SQL Server environment, avoid mixed mode authentication.
+However, if you must run in mixed mode for compatibility reasons, make sure passwords for sa and other logins are complex.
+SQL Server Server 1 Server 2 Server 3 ts were used to generate this report.
+For complete informa tion on what audit data was captured, check the fil ter settings and status of each snapshot. 🖻 SQL Server Version Audited On Server 1 SQL Server 2019 v15.0.2095.
+3 9/15/2022 4:56:21 PM Server 2 SQL Server 2017 v14.0.3356.
+20 9/15/2022 4:52:03 PM